 But the goods news is there’s a light at the end of the horizon.
-Once you master how to style curly hair, you actually have it easier than most people.
-You’ll always look sexy and gorgeous without barely styling your hair at all!
+Once you master how to style curly hair, you actually have it easier than most people!
+You’ll always look sexy and gorgeous though you’ve barely styled your hair at all!
 So let’s begin:

 Step One: Washing

 Don’t bother with crappy shampoos that promise to add volume.
-Curly hair does not generally need volume as much as it needs moisture because curly hair tends to be coarse and dry.
+Curly hair does not generally need volume as much as it needs moisture because curly hair tends to be a bit more coarse and dry.
 Select shampoos and conditioners that add moisture back into your hair and you should be good.

-And when washing your hair, only use shampoo at the scalp and then let the suds wash down to the ends.
-The whole point of shampooing is to remove dead skin cells and oil from your scalp, both of which your hair below your scalp does not have/produce given that it’s already dead.
+And when washing your hair, only use shampoo near the scalp and then allow the suds to wash down towards the ends.
+The whole point of shampooing is to remove dead skin cells and oil from your scalp.
+The majority of this gunk is centered around your scalp as opposed to the rest of your hair, which is actually lacking oils.
 Therefore, directly lathering up the lower part of your hair dries it out even more.
 I only do this once and awhile to ensure I’m removing any product build up.